slsa-framework/slsa/source-requirements.md

 A revision meets SLSA 1.5 if all of the following are true:

+*   **[Version Controlled]** Every change to the source is tracked in a version control system that meets the following requriements.

--   **[Version Controlled]** There exists a record of the history of changes that went into the revision.
+    -   **[Change History]** There exists a record of the history of changes that went into the revision.
 Each change must contain: the identities of the uploader and reviewers (if any), timestamps of the reviews (if any) and submission, the change description / justification, the content of the change, and the parent revisions.

     -   **[Immutable Reference]** There exists a way to indefinitely reference this particular, immutable revision.
 In git, this is the {repo URL +